 Parents of middle and high school students, as well as the students themselves, will soon have access to invaluable information, resources, and community support concerning one of the nation’s biggest concerns, underage drinking and drug use.
+Click here to know how long do opiates last in the body, before drug test is conducted.

 By Gretchen Althoff Snyder